xalaida/laravel-translatable/README.md

 echo $book->getTranslation('description', 'ru'); // 'Очень длин'
 ```

-##### Removing unused translations

-The package automatically remove translations of deleted models respecting softDeletes, but if translatable models have been removed using query builder, their translations will exist in the database.
-To manually remove all unused translations, run the `php artisan translatable:remove-unused` command.

 ##### Querying models without translations

 Sometimes you may need to query translatable model without the `translations` relation.
 You can do this using `withoutTranslations` scope.